campg2j003/jfw_nsh/readme.md

 !macro JAWSLOG_CLOSEINSTALL

 !macro JAWSLOG_UNINSTALL

+!macro JawsScriptSetPath ext
+;Set $OUTDIR to proper location for script file type ext.
+;Usage: ${JawsScriptSetPath} ext
+;ext -- script file extension.
+;Assumes $0 = version, $1 = lang, shell var context is set to $SHELLSCRIPTCONTEXT.

+!macro JawsScriptFile SrcDir file
+;Install a JAWS script file into the proper location.
+Takes into account whether installing into current user's scripts or shared scripts, JAWS version, and language.
+;Usage: ${JawsScriptFile} SrcDir file
+  ;SrcDir -- folder containing source file, used in FileDated macro.
+;File -- name of file in SrcDir, used in FileDated macro and elsewhere.
+  ;Assumes uninstlog macros available (either the real thing or dummies defined here) -- for SetOutPath and FileDated.
+  ;Assumes $0 = version, $1 = lang, shell var context is set to $SHELLSCRIPTCONTEXT.
+;This macro installs the file with the ${FileDated} uninstlog macro.
+If this isn't what you need, use ${JawsScriptSetPath} to set $OUTDIR followed by the appropriate installation commands.

 ```

 The following macros are not used by the Audacity JAWS script installer.
 I have not used them and have not tested them.